-Grandson of Walter "Bancy" Thomas, who played in the Negro Leagues and was teammates with Jackie Robinson and Satchel Paige in 1945 with the Kansas City Monarchs...Graduated from Bloomingdale (NC) HS…Played collegiately at the University of Florida where he studied civil engineering…Originally drafted in the 38th round of the 2012 First Year Player Draft by the Seattle Mariners (did not sign)...Drafted by the Oakland Athletics in the first round (No. 20 overall) of the 2015 First-Year Player Draft...Signed by Trevor Schaffer.
+Grandson of Walter "Bancy" Thomas, who played in the Negro Leagues and was teammates with Jackie Robinson and Satchel Paige in 1945 with the Kansas City Monarchs...Attended the University of Florida where he studied civil engineering...Originally drafted in the 38th round of the 2012 First Year Player Draft by the Seattle Mariners (did not sign)...By the Orioles from the Oakland Athletics in the Rule 5 Draft on Dec.
+13, 2018.

 Spent the entire season on the Major League roster after being selected first overall in the Rule 5 Draft...Made his Major League debut on Opening Day 3/28 at NYY; starting at SS and hitting 9th...His 89 starts at shortstop were the third-most by a rookie in Orioles history (Cal Ripken, Jr. - 91 in 1982 and Ron Hansen - 149 in 1960)..Hit a season-high .379/.400/.655 (11-for-29) in 17 games in September; eight of his 23 RBI during the season came in September...Batted .284 (29-for-102) in 51 games in the second half, compared to hitting .166 (30-for- 181) in 69 games in the first half...Recorded a career-high three hits on 4/8 vs. OAK; also scored a career-high three runs • Collected his first Major League hit on 3/30 at NYY with a single in the sixth inning; also stole his first career base (third base in the sixth inning)...Recorded his first career RBI on 4/18 at TB; recorded his first multi-RBI game on 6/8 at HOU...Hit his first career home run on 5/22 vs. NYY off of CC Sabathia...Hit a game-tying home run in the ninth inning on 6/5 at TEX; his first career home run against right-handed pitching (Shawn Kelley).